 Mac Pro 2006-2012 - On rear of machine near graphics card ports.

 PowerMac G5 - On lower chassis under side panel.
 To remove side panel, lift lever on rear of Mac.

 PowerMac G3, PowerMac G4 - Label on the back of the Mac.

-COVID Update: Online orders and mail-in repairs/upgrades are happening as normal.
-Collection and drop-off are operating by appointment - please call us on 01223 833 412 to book a slot.
+COVID Update (April 2021): Online orders and mail-in repairs/upgrades are happening as normal.
+In-person collection and drop-off is still operating by appointment only - please call us on 01223 833 412 to book a slot.